prathammehta16/Money-Manager-1/README.md

 ## <b>Our Approach</b>:
 <p>
-First of all we wrote a code in python file named [input]("https://github.com/prathammehta16/Money-Manager-1/blob/main/input.py") to take the input from the user in the format (Sr No.,Date,Amount,Description,Category) and store all the records in the file named 'MoneyManager.csv'.
-Then we wrote a program in the file 'Money-manager.py' to read the input from the csv file and then we did some feature extraction on the data(like removing,merging some data, etc).
-Then we converted the dated in to the format MM-YYYY using pd.to_datetime() function.
+ First of all we wrote a code in python file named <u>'input.py'</u> to take the input from the user in the format (Sr No.,Date,Amount,Description,Category) and store all the records in the file named <u>'MoneyManager.csv'</u>.
+Then we wrote a program in the file <u>'Money-manager.py'</u> to read the input from the csv file and then we did some feature extraction on the data(like removing,merging some data, etc).
+Then we converted the dated in to the format <b>MM-YYYY</b> using <b>pd.to_datetime()</b> function.
 And then we made the first graph i.e.
-<br>1. the 'Net worth chart' using plotly.graph_objects where the x-axis is date and y-axis is Amount.
+ <br>1. the <b>'Net worth chart'</b> using plotly.graph_objects where the x-axis is date and y-axis is Amount.
 <p align="center">
 <img src="https://github.com/prathammehta16/Money-Manager-1/blob/images/net_worth.png">
 </p>
-2. Then we made a pie chart using plotly to display expenses per category.
+2. Then we made a <b>pie chart</b> using plotly to display expenses per category.
 <p align="center">
 <img src="https://github.com/prathammehta16/Money-Manager-1/blob/images/pie_chart.png">
 </p>
-3. Then we made a line chart called "Expenses_Breakdown_chart" which shows expenses on a category on a particular date.
+3. Then we made a line chart called <b>"Expenses_Breakdown_chart"</b> which shows expenses on a category on a particular date.
 <p align="center">
 <img src="https://github.com/prathammehta16/Money-Manager-1/blob/images/expenses_breakdown.png">
 </p>
-4. Then we made a bar graph to show the total monthly expenses.
+4. Then we made a <b>bar graph</b> to show the total monthly expenses.
 <p align="center">
 <img src="https://github.com/prathammehta16/Money-Manager-1/blob/images/total_monthly.png">
 </p>
-5. Then we also used Facebook Prophet neural network to predict future expenses that the user might incurr.
+5. Then we also used <b>Facebook Prophet neural network</b> to predict future expenses that the user might incurr.
 <p align="center">
 <img src="https://github.com/prathammehta16/Money-Manager-1/blob/images/facebook_prophet(1).png">
 </p>